For obtaining a permit, please call the

-Phone requests for Open Burn permits are available Monday-Friday 8AM-4PM ONLY.
-After hours requests & calls will be rejected.
+Phone requests for Open Burn permits are available Monday-Sunday 8AM-4PM ONLY.
+After hours requests & calls may be rejected.

 **Burning permits focus attention on the safe use of fire.
 From October 15 through May 15, anyone starting an open-air fire within 500 feet of a forest, grassland, or woodland must by law secure a burning permit from the Division of Forestry 1-877-350-BURN (2876).
 Permits are not required for burning in containers such as a metal barrel with a ½" mesh screen cover.
 Anyone needing to burn within an incorporated city should contact city authorities about any local burning ordinances.
 Many towns and cities have their own burning regulations that supersede the Division of Forestry’s burning permit program.**

 - Open Burn Permits are REQUIRED for residents within the city limits of Fayetteville to safely burn tree limbs and brush.